RafaGago/base_library/readme.md

 * Thomas Nixon, Jonathan Heathcote for the macro hackery at [https://github.com/18sg/uSHET]
 * Kim Gräsman for his getopt port. [https://github.com/kimgr/getopt_port]
+* My former employer Diadrom AB.
+Some parts of this library were written while working there.

 Compilers
 =================